Bluestone Home Loans

 We have a range of technical, administrative and other security safeguards to protect your personal information from interference, misuse, loss, unauthorised access, modification or disclosure, including:

-• any paper records are accessible to Bluestone Staff only on a “as needed” basis;
+• any paper records are accessible to Bluestone Staff only on an “as needed” basis;

 • we have a “clean desk” policy for all Bluestone Staff and it requires, for example, that all paper records to be held within an office that is locked at night;